 If hiring a new attorney, for example, will help you bring in more business in the long run, but you don’t have cash on hand to cover their salary till they bring in that business, law firm funding can help you access the working capital you need to fill in the gaps till business picks up.
 A working capital loan can also supply the cash you need to kickstart your marketing, invest in technology to help your team work smarter and increase billable hours, or grow into a larger space to support your future growth.

-Alternative lenders like Greenbox Capital® offer a number of different types of attorney loans to fuel your growth, such as merchant cash advances, online invoice factoring, collateral loans, alternative small business loans, and small business lines of credit online.
+Alternative lenders like Greenbox Capital® offer a number of different types of attorney loans to fuel your growth, such as real estate collateral loans, alternative small business loans, and small business lines of credit online, as well as non-loan financing such as merchant cash advances and online invoice factoring.
 Read our Law Firm Funding Guide to learn more.